Metrics for Graph Comparison: A Practitioner's Guide: Methods

 The three spectral distances used here are not true metrics.
 This is because there exist graphs $G$ and $G'$ that are co-spectral but not isomorphic.
 That is to say, adjacency cospectrality occurs when $\lamA_i = \lambda^{\bA'}_i$ for all $i=1,\ldots,n$, so $d_{\bA}(G,G')=0$, but $G\ncong G'$.
 Similar notions of cospectrality exist for all matrix representations; graphs that are co-spectral with respect to one matrix representation are not necessarily co-spectral with respect to other representations.

 Little is known about cospectrality, save for some computational results on small graphs \cite{Haemers2004} and trees \cite{Wilson2008}.
 Schwenk proved that a sufficiently large tree nearly always has a co-spectral counterpart \cite{Schwenk1973}.
 This result was extended recently to include a wide variety of random trees \cite{Bhamidi2012}.
 However, results such as these are not of great import to us; the graphs examined are large enough that we do not encounter cospectrality in our numerical experiments.
 A more troubling failure mode of the spectral distances would be when the distance between two graphs is very small, but the two graphs have important topological distinctions.
-In Section \ref{sec:RG_discussion}, we will provide further insight into the effect of topological changes on the spectra of some of the random graph models we study.
+In Section {\bfseries Discussion}, we provide further insight into the effect of topological changes on the spectra of some of the random graph models we study.

-The consideration above addresses the question of how local changes effect the overall spectral properties of a graph.
+The consideration above addresses the question of how local changes affect the overall spectral properties of a graph.
 Some limited computational studies have been done in this direction.
 For example, Farkas et al. \cite{Farkas2001} study the transition of the adjacency spectrum of a small world graph as the disorder parameter increases.
-As one might expect, they observe the spectral density transition from a highly discontinuous density (which occurs when the disorder is zero, and so the graph is a ring-like lattice) to Wigner's famous semi-circular shape \cite{Wigner1958} (which occurs when the disorder is maximized, so that the graph is roughly equivalent to an uncorrelated random graph.)
+As one might expect, the authors in \cite{Farkas2001} observe the spectral density transition from a highly discontinuous density (which occurs when the disorder is zero and the graph is a ring-like lattice) to Wigner's famous semi-circular shape \cite{Wigner1958} (which occurs when the disorder is maximized, so that the graph is roughly equivalent to an uncorrelated random graph.)